Overconfidence in Entrepreneurship Students

 Believing in yourself seems like a no-brainer for an entrepreneur, right?
 It’s even got its own scientific term: entrepreneurial self-efficacy, or ESE, and it’s widely regarded by researchers as a crucial trait for entrepreneurs.
 However, while having a strong belief in one’s own abilities is proven to increase entrepreneurial motivation and intention, it’s not as simple as “the higher the ESE, the better.”

-Research has suggested that when a budding entrepreneur has too much entrepreneurial self-efficacy, they tend to ignore valuable feedback and avoid experimenting with trial-and-error.
+Research has suggested that when a budding entrepreneur has too much entrepreneurial self-efficacy, they tend to ignore valuable feedback and avoid experimenting with trial-and-error — a pattern also discussed in Making Entrepreneurship Feel Doable.
 Now, if this confidence is justified then the entrepreneur might still be successful, but the problem is that a lot of people tend to become overconfident and end up with unwarranted ESE – where confidence doesn’t match actual ability.
 Decades of research in education show that overestimating one’s skills can lead to poor learning and growth, and it’s no different in entrepreneurship.
 Entrepreneurs with unwarranted confidence may struggle to adapt, see stunted business growth, and be less resilient after failure.

 You can think of it like the fuel gauge in your car: if you’re running on fumes of ESE, you’re not going to get very far.
 But if your fuel gauge is giving you a false reading – overconfidence – you might just run out of gas at the worst possible time.
 This is why it’s so important for entrepreneurship education to boost the students’ ESE, while also helping them accurately assess their skill levels and avoid overconfidence.